TedHusted/awake/awake.md

 “Thank you for your time, Mr. Geller.
 We appreciate that you took the time to talk to us.”
 Park and Tate stand up to leave as Toby exits quickly.

-“Well, that went well,” says Toby.
+“Well, that went well,” says Tate.

 ###

 Toby sits down in the chair next to Brent’s hospital bed.
 He pulls up a novel he had been reading.
-Toby had read the first half during the plan ride, and so he continued from that point.
+Toby had read the first half during the flight, and so he continued from that point.

 “First thing I do is check my cell phone.
 It needs recharging, so I have to hunt down the charger and plug it in before I can collect my messages.”

 While Toby is reading, the brain wave monitor changes again.
 Brent’s link activity indicates flickers briefly before displaying a new text.
 It wasn’t from a recognized source.
 There was no sender ID.
 Just the words:

 “Let go, Brent, let go.
-You did what came here to do.
+You did what you came here to do.
 It’s time to come home.
 Let go.”

 Toby continues with the book: “Four missed calls, one voicemail, two texts.”